 SVMs excel at classification tasks.
 To visualize this, consider:

 An SVM functions as a discriminative classifier, using a hyperplane to differentiate between data points.
 Given a set of labeled training data, the SVM generates an optimal hyperplane to classify new, unseen data.

 There are several compelling reasons to use SVMs:

-- Are easy to understand and code.
+- Their conceptual simplicity makes them easy to understand and implement.

 from sklearn import svm

 Before you can utilize an SVM, you need to feed it with training data, given that it’s a supervised learning algorithm.